JaseZiv/worldfootballR_data/raw-data/fbref-tm-player-mapping/README.md

 The project also writes the mapped data to a gogglesheet, found [here](https://docs.google.com/spreadsheets/d/1GjjS9IRp6FVzVX5QyfmttMk8eYBtIzuZ_YIM0VWg8OY/edit#gid=61874932).

+### Update (2022-08-11) Update Player Positions

+For players that were mapped originally, some of these may have changed positions since the initial map.
+To get current TM positions, run the file names `update_player_positions.R`.

 ## Contributing

 If anyone wants to contribute mapped players for different leagues, feel free to get in touch with me on Twitter [here](https://twitter.com/jaseziv), create an issue in [`worldfootballR`](https://github.com/JaseZiv/worldfootballR) or email me on `jaseziv83@gmail.com`.